Takuma Nishimura (footballer)

 Takuma Nishimura (西村 拓真, Nishimura Takuma) is a Japanese football player.
-He plays for Japanese club Yokohama F. Marinos and the Japan national team.
+He plays as a Forward and is set to play for J1 League club, Machida Zelvia from 2025 and the Japan national team.

 Club career

+CSKA Moscow

 On 31 August 2018, he signed a 4-year contract with the Russian Premier League club CSKA Moscow.
 He scored his first Russian Premier League goal for CSKA on 9 March 2019 in a 3–0 victory over FC Rubin Kazan.

+Portimonense S.C.

 On 10 January 2020 CSKA announced that he would join Portuguese club Portimonense on loan for the rest of the 2019–20 season, with a purchase option.
 On 26 March, Nishimura's loan deal at Portimonense was ended, prematurely, to allow Nishimura to return to Vegalta Sendai on loan until June 2020.

+Return to Vegalta Sendai

 On 11 February 2021, Vegalta Sendai announced that he would return to the club on a permanent transfer.

+Yokohama F. Marinos

 In 2022, he moved to Yokohama F. Marinos and scored a goal to win the team in the league title.

-On 11 February 2023, he scored the winning goal at the Japanese Super Cup, giving Marinos their first Super Cup title.
+On 11 February 2023, he scored the winning goal at the 2023 Japanese Super Cup, giving Marinos their first Japanese Super Cup title.

+Servette FC

+On 10 February 2024, he joined Servette on loan with an option to buy This option to buy was not activated by the club and he left the club when his loan deal expired on the 30th June 2024, as a Swiss Cup champion.

+Return to Yokohama F. Marinos

+On 14 June 2024, Nishimura was announced that will be returning to Yokohama F. Marinos for mid 2024 season.

+Machida Zelvia

+On 25 December 2024, Nishimura was announce official permanent transfer to Machida Zelvia from 2025 season.